BlueWinds/Ex3CharmRewrite/README.md

 ## Compiling
 You can probably make this work on any operating system using broadly similar steps.
 On linux:

-1. Install latex + xeletex + pdftk.
+1. Install latex + xeletex.
 On a debian-based linux: `$ sudo apt-get install texlive-latex-extra texlive-xeletex pdftk`
 2. Install the fonts under resources/ on your system.
-3. OPTIONAL: If you want a "full book", run `pdftk /path/to/Ex3Final.pdf burst output snippets/%03d.pdf`.
-This will fill the snippets directory with 687 one-page pdfs.
+3. OPTIONAL: If you want a "full book", place your Ex3 book here - `cp /path/to/Ex3 ./Ex3Final.pdf`
 3. The charmTrees/*.pdf files can be rebuilt using Inkscape or another svg editing program.
 Open the corresponding .svg file and export it as a pdf of the same name.
 Don't rasterize anything.
 4. Building Charms.pdf is simple: `xelatex -halt-on-error Charms.tex`
+5. Build it a second time, exact same command as the first.
+This will add the pdf bookmarks.

-5. OPTIONAL: If you're editing things a lot, it may be helpful to have the pdf automatically recompile. `while inotifywait -e attrib Charms.tex; do xelatex -halt-on-error Charms.tex; done` This may not work for people using systems other than mine, so no promises.
+6. OPTIONAL: If you're editing things a lot, it may be helpful to have the pdf automatically recompile. `while inotifywait -e attrib Charms.tex; do xelatex -halt-on-error Charms.tex; done` This may not work for people using systems other than mine, so no promises.

 ## Credits